 Bullying is a subjective experience that can take many forms.
-Various national and international definitions of bullying exist and most of these definitions have three things in common which reflect CYP's experience of bullying and evidence gained from extensive research in this area.
+Various national and international definitions of bullying exist and most of these definitions have three things in common, which reflect children and young people's experience of bullying and evidence gained from extensive research in this area.
 The three common aspects in most definitions of bullying are that: